ELS-RD/transformer-deploy/README.md

 ### Feature extraction / dense embeddings

 Feature extraction in NLP is the task to convert text to dense embeddings.
-It has gain some traction as a robust way to improve search engine relevancy (increase recall).
+It has gained some traction as a robust way to improve search engine relevancy (increase recall).
 This project supports models from [sentence-transformers](https://github.com/UKPLab/sentence-transformers).

 #### Optimize existing model